 - Selected by Houstonia magazine as one of the “Top Lawyers” in Houston for 2013

 In His Own Words

 Reputation.
 “I believe that in many cases, my reputation as a trial lawyer helps to get my clients’ cases settled without the need for a trial.
-I have over 30 years of trial experience in both Texas and Louisiana.
+I have over 36 years of trial experience in Texas, Louisiana, and Florida.
 My experience and the recognition I’ve achieved give me the credibility I need to fight for the rights of my clients.”

 Commitment.
 “I knew from the age of 12 that I wanted to be a trial lawyer.
 I read all of Erle Stanley Gardner’s “Perry Mason” novels.
 I was amazed by the idea that a trial lawyer could, by using his skills in the courtroom, uncover the truth and obtain justice.
 When I was old enough to drive, I went to the courthouse in nearby Houma, Louisiana to listen to trial lawyers give their closing arguments.
 That drove me to obtain a law degree from Louisiana State University and to clerk for the Louisiana Supreme Court.
 I was honored to get a job with the biggest law firm in Texas, where I represented Fortune 500 companies and international insurance companies.
 My commitment to help individuals and small business owners led me to join one of the most respected personal injury firms in the state of Texas.
-Since then, I have represented individuals, workers and small business owners who have been injured by the fault of another.
+Since then, I formed my own firm and, together with my wife, we have represented individuals, workers and small business owners who have been injured by the fault of another.
+Our practice has grown and we now proudly serve clients in Texas, Louisiana, and Florida.
 I even get called upon to help Fortune 500 companies when their contracts have been breached or when they have been the victims of fraud.
 It’s a rewarding career that lets me uncover the truth and obtain justice for my clients on a daily basis, just like Perry Mason did in those novels I read as a kid.”